AbdullahHabib-github/ADHD/README.md

     1. Get your Credentials (json file) from Goolge Cloud Console.
     2. Place the json file in the base directory [Base Directory](https://github.com/AbdullahHabib-github/ADHD)
 - Run `python app.py` in  the terminal/console to start the application.
-- The server is now live.
+- The local server is now live.